Communicating about COVID-19 vaccines

 Happy Workers Co sends an email to their staff, using their own branding, indicating they encourage all eligible staff to receive the COVID-19 vaccine as recommended by the Government, and on the advice of a health practitioner.
 In the email they offer additional paid leave and an Uber ride to attend a vaccination appointment.

-Under the 2021 permission, any party can offer valuable consideration (cash or other rewards) to people who have been fully vaccinated under the Government's national COVID-19 vaccination program, subject to the following conditions:
+Under the 2021 permission, any party can offer valuable consideration (cash or other rewards) to people who have been partly or fully vaccinated under the Government's national COVID-19 vaccination program, subject to the following conditions:

 - the offer must contain a statement to the effect that the vaccination must be undertaken on the advice of a health practitioner

 - rewards must not include tobacco or medicines (other than listed medicines)